 Faith Conversion Led Former Navy Pilot to Clergy Career

-A faith conversion led Navy veteran Theodore “Ted” Casimes to an unretirement career as a clergy member in the Christian Episcopal Church of the United States, where he continues to serve at age 86.
+A faith conversion led Navy veteran Theodore “Ted” Casimes to an unretirement career as a clergy member in the Christian Episcopal Church of the United States, where he continued to serve past 85.

 Service to his church has been the culmination of a prestigious military career that took him around the world and through the Korean and Vietnam Wars.

 “What I really wanted to do in high school was fly for the Navy,” Ted noted.
 That dream started to take shape with an appointment to the United States Naval Academy in Annapolis, where he graduated in 1954.

 Eager to be a “red hot fighter pilot,” Ted was instead sent to be an instructor for two years, where he fine-tuned his flying skills, logging 1,200 flight hours.
 “The good Lord protected me, and I learned more about flying having to teach for two years.”
 A varied career followed including flying bombing missions to the Mediterranean as a pilot during Korean and Vietnam Wars and an appointment as a strategic nuclear planner at Offutt Air Force Base in Omaha, NE.

 On combat cruise in the Vietnam War, while serving in the USS Constellation, Ted had a close call when the engine on his A4 Skyhawk failed on a catapult launch and he was forced to eject at low altitude, with his parachute opening just before he hit the water.